TheBIPM/SI-Reference-Point-generation-scripts/docs/GuideForDevelopers.md

   **3.2.2 `SI/units/{name}`**

-  This query returns information about a particular unit specified by `{name}`, where `{name}` is the English name of the unit, after any spaces have been removed (e.g. degreeCelsius for degree Celsius).
+  This query returns information about the particular unit specified by `{name}`, where `{name}` is the English name of the unit, after any spaces have been removed (e.g. degreeCelsius for degree Celsius).
 For confirmation of the name to use, please refer to the output of `SI/units`.

 <i>Optional parameters:</i>
   * `lang=fr` (to return French information) or `lang=en` (the default setting: English)